New York Joint Custody Lawyer

 Joint Custody is Not a Presumption

-A New York court doesn’t come into a child custody case with the assumption that joint custody is what’s best for a child.
+A New York court doesn’t come into a child custody case with the assumption that joint custody is what’s for a child.
 Instead, you need to collaborate with a New York City joint custody attorney in order to make your petition for joint custody.
-You’ll need to demonstrate to the court why you believe it’s in the best interests of the child to share custody with both parents.
+You’ll need to demonstrate to the court why you believe it’s in the interests of the child to share custody with both parents.

 The New York benchmark case of Trolf v.
 Trolf talks about some situations where joint custody might be appropriate.
 They said in this case that the court might award joint custody where the parents can get along reasonably well.
 Judges look for situations where the parents can be civil with one another and cooperate for the welfare of their children.